Sugarloaf Mountain Guide

 Tote Road Ext. – The start of the 3.5 mile journey down the mountain.

 Barberchair Glade – One of the best glades off of Timberline.
 This follows the trail almost the entire way down and spits you out right before the loading terminal of Timberline.
+This glade is also referred to as Pipe Cleaner.

 Binder Ext. – The Black diamond is right next to Upper Timberline.